390th Strategic Missile Wing: Cold War

 With a requirement to keep all 18 wing missiles on alert status, maintenance personnel initially worked extremely long hours, particularly until the end of 1964, when the Davis–Monthan launch sites became the first Titan II sites to install dehumidifier equipment that eased corrosion problems within the silos under Project Green Jug.
 Additional modifications increased missile reliability, survivability, and reaction time.
 By the end of 1964, the 390th underwent the first operational readiness inspection for a Titan II unit.
 On 25 March 1965, the 390th performed the first operational launch test of one of its Titan IIs at Vandenberg Air Force Base, California in Operation Arctic Sun.
 More tests followed.

 Competing in SAC's first missile competition, Project Curtain Raiser, in 1967, the 390th won the first "best crew" trophy.
 The wing was named the best Titan II wing in the Air Force at these competitions, which became known as "Olympic Arena." in 1969, 1970, 1974 and 1977.
 These awards were capped in 1979, when the wing was awarded the Blanchard Trophy as the best missile wing in SAC.
+(Note: The trophy is named in honor of General William H. Blanchard.
+Tryon, SSG Mike (2010).
+"Warren Wranglers bring Blanchard Trophy home to Mighty Ninety".)

 In October 1981, President Ronald Reagan announced that as part of the modernization of strategic missiles the Titan II was to be retired by 1 October 1987.
 Site deactivation began at Davis–Monthan on 1 October 1982.
 During the operation, titled Rivet Cap, missiles were removed and shipped to Norton Air Force Base, California, where they were refurbished and stored.
 Demolition began at missile complex 570-7 on 30 November 1983.
 In January 1984, the Air Force consolidated the 390th Group and the 390th Wing into a single unit.
 In May the last Titan II at Davis–Monthan came off alert status, and at the end of July the Air Force inactivated the 390th Strategic Missile Wing.